Why install a home generator?

 Another alternative is to install a backup battery system.
 Instead of using fuel as the power source, a backup battery system charges from the power grid.
 During an outage, the battery supplies power to the home's devices.
 This is a clean and effortless way to keep the lights on during an outage; however, unlike fuel-powered generators, a battery backup system can only supply power for so long until its battery is depleted.
 You can get a free estimate on a home battery system from AlltimePower.

 Finally, some homeowners choose to use solar power as a form of backup power.
-Solar panels can be used to supply power to a generator or a backup battery system.
-In either case, they provide a clean, quiet, and environmentally-friendly source of power.
-Unfortunately, solar energy is generally less powerful than traditional sources of power, and the energy can only be supplied when the sun is out.
+Solar panels can be used to supply power to a backup battery system.
+They provide a clean, quiet, and environmentally-friendly source of power.
+Unfortunately, solar energy is generally less powerful than traditional sources of power, and the energy can only be supplied when the sun is shining.

 Your next steps